 Nigel was one of the trustees of the Institute of Management who introduced best practice governance that facilitated the award of chartered status, to the now Chartered Institute of Management.
 He was elected President of the British Psychological Society and led the organisation towards the legal and regulatory compliance expected by the Charity Commission.

+Terry is an English folk singer, acoustic guitarist and songwriter.
+For over forty years he has performed in clubs, concerts and festivals throughout Europe and the USA, plus numerous times on TV and radio around the world.
+His songs have been used in several films including the 2006 Mike Binder film The Upside of Anger starring Kevin Costner.
 Although enjoying and being completely at home on the concert and folk club stage, Terry has often moved away from the mainstream folk scene, preferring to take his music to a much wider and more diverse audience.
 Street performance has a long and credible tradition.
 Holding a crowd of tourists, shoppers or workers on their lunch break, with a few songs and a bit of chat is rewarding, but he believes this is a natural stage for folk music.

 Keith has worked for various organisations over the years – British Rail, Tesco, the police (as a police community support officer) but it was his interest in local, community matters that led to him co-founding the Clarendon and Westbury Community Association in the 1980s.
 The Association helped to raise money to buy an old school building for the community, which became an important hub for meetings and events; a space for people to connect with each other and discuss matters of local concern.
 Keith was instrumental in arranging meetings between locals and the Home Office minister to address local concerns and in his capacity as local councillor, has worked with numerous outside agencies such as the police, councils and MPs to address issues at the heart of the community.
 He’s been a local town councillor for twenty years, a local county councillor for 13, and a local district councillor for 25 years.
 The important work he has done through being on local councils has seen him be a passionate advocate for the local community and up until January of this year, he continued to keep the community association in the public eye.